mo9399/Regex-Tutorial/SSN-Regex.md

 ### Character Classes

 To simplify it, character classes are used to distinguish between numbers and letters.
-Since SSNs are a series of 9 digits only, we used the character class \d.
+Since SSNs are a series of 9 digits only, we used the character class `\d`.
 Here are some other characters used:

 ```